 Benefits description You pay Covered medications and supplies (cont.)
-Consumer Option Not covered: All charges Drugs and supplies for cosmetic purposes Prescriptions written by a non-covered provider Vitamins, nutrients and food supplements that do not require a physician's prescription, even if a physician prescribes or administers them, except as indicated Total parenteral nutrition (TPN) products and related services Nonprescription drugs and medications Topical analgesics, including patches, lotions and creams Anorexiants or weight loss medications Erectile dysfunction drugs • Drugs and supplies covered by Medicare Part B, such as glucose meters and testing materials, when Medicare Part B is the primary payor (see Section 5(a), Durable medical equipment, for Medicare Part B covered drugs and diabetic supplies) • Any amount in excess of the cost of the generic drug when a generic is available and a brand exception has not been obtained by the prescribing physician • Drugs obtained from a network retail pharmacy in excess of a 30-day supply • Drugs obtained from a foreign pharmacy in excess of a 90-day supply Home test kits
+Consumer Option Not covered: All charges Drugs and supplies for cosmetic purposes Prescriptions written by a non-covered provider Vitamins, nutrients and food supplements that do not require a physician's prescription, even if a physician prescribes or administers them, except as indicated Total parenteral nutrition (TPN) products and related services • Over-the-counter medications even if prescribed by a physician, unless otherwise stated in this section.
+Topical analgesics, including patches, lotions and creams Anorexiants or weight loss medications Erectile dysfunction drugs • Drugs and supplies covered by Medicare Part B, such as glucose meters and testing materials, when Medicare Part B is the primary payor (see Section 5(a), Durable medical equipment, for Medicare Part B covered drugs and diabetic supplies) • Any amount in excess of the cost of the generic drug when a generic is available and a brand exception has not been obtained by the prescribing physician • Drugs obtained from a network retail pharmacy in excess of a 30-day supply • Drugs obtained from a foreign pharmacy in excess of a 90-day supply Home test kits